openquoll/react-mug/README.md

 });
 ```

-Further more, React components can also be easily tested.
+What's more, React components can be easily tested, too.

-The builtin `setIt` can help prepare states.
-Then, after a test, the utility `restore` can help restore them:
+The builtin `setIt` can help prepare states beforehand, then the utility `restore` can help restore them afterward:

 ```tsx
 import { restore, setIt } from 'react-mug';